-The Compensation Committee has determined that, based upon a review of the Company's operations and salaries of Senior Executive Officers of comparable companies, Ms. Gallup's salary as of the date of this Proxy Statement is \$430,000.
-Ms. Gallup did not receive a bonus for 2001.
+The Compensation Committee has determined that, based upon a review of the Company's operations and salaries of Chief Executive Officers of comparable companies, Ms. Gallup's salary for 2003 will be \$430,000.
+Ms. Gallup did not receive a bonus for 2002.
 Also, in light of her substantial current stock ownership, the Compensation Committee determined not to recommend to the Board of Directors any award of equity-based compensation.
 The Compensation Committee believes that Ms. Gallup's compensation has been set at a level competitive with other companies in the industry.